spvriend/hawpy/README.md

 - Command to merge arbitrarily many graphs with identical axes onto the same plot.
 The user can select the graph from which the new merged graph should inherit features.
+- Command to normalize scan data relative to a counter of the user's choice.
 - *Command to plot T-scan.
 - *Command to fix theta scan relative to H, K, or L. (Switch x-axis)
 - *Command to order scans by T. (For vertical scan stack.)